 Consider the patient’s needs and priorities when discussing healthcare options.
 Try the following communication techniques to achieve a patient-centered informed consent:

 Establishing patient understanding is critical to ensuring valid disclosure and patient consent:

 Patients can feel betrayed if an unexpected complication or adverse outcome occurs and it was not disclosed or was inadequately addressed.
-The top five major injuries in claims against orthopedists are infection, pain, malunion/nonunion, nerve damage, and death.
-Complete disclosure informs the patient how each of these injuries (and other risks of the procedure) might occur and what actions the patient and surgical team can take to reduce risk.
+In claims against orthopedists, the most common results of patient injury are infection, pain, malunion/nonunion, nerve damage, and death.
+Complete disclosure informs the patient about these risks (and other risks), how they might occur, and what actions the patient and surgical team can take to reduce risk.

-Although the informed consent doctrine remains dynamic, building a skillset that is patient-centered in the orthopedic specialty will enhance the therapeutic relationship while mitigating risk in the process of informed consent.
+Although the informed consent doctrine remains dynamic, building a skillset that is patient centered in the orthopedic specialty will enhance the therapeutic relationship while mitigating risk in the informed consent process.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.